nikhilnicky1/Ventilator/README.md

 # Ventilator
-A ventilator is a machine that helps you breathe done by using Esp32 Wrover Board
+A ventilator is a machine that helps you breathe done by using Esp32 Wrover Board, motors, Drivers